vsdyachkov/Logger/README.md

 This library is created for improvement of your code for work with information on successful and unsuccessful events, and also creation of uniform style of all information messages.

-Information output in 3 sources: UIAlertView, console and flurry.
+It will allow you to work at the same time with three tools: UIAlertView, console and flurry, using only one function.
-All actions are adjusted and can be optional
+All actions can be optional and are simply adjusted.

 ## Usage

+1) Initialize module with:

+Init

+2) Use logSuccess or logError selector with debug information in NSString or NSDictionary at each important event.

+3) Enjoy

 To run the example project, clone the repo, and run `pod install` from the Example directory first.